umarhassan-mitodl/14.382-spring-2017/content/pages/assignments/homework-2.md

 ### Hint

-Stata code for Weak-Id robust inference is available from [Christian Hansen's website](https://www.chicagobooth.edu/faculty/directory/h/christian-b-hansen).
+Stata code for Weak-Id robust inference is available from {{% resource_link "85cc824f-5b9c-41a9-80c8-cc654882335e" "Christian Hansen's website" %}}.
 You can take a look, but write your own code.
 We also provide R-code below: you are welcome to take a look at the code, but you are not allowed to copy and paste the code—please write your own code (to learn!)